-We have studied the scattering of hydrogen isotopes on the W(110) surface using both classical and quantum methods, which allows us to elucidate the role of quantum effects.
 For hydrogen, the quantum and classical predictions of the absorption probability as a function of the incident energy are in reasonably good agreement for $E_{\rm in} > 200$~meV.
 At lower incident energies, the quantum dynamical treatment predicts that the absorption curve is dominated by resonances.
 Consequently, the classical approach is unable to reproduce the quantum results.
 We show that the origin of these resonances can qualitatively be explained in terms of selective adsorption resonances and diffraction-mediated selective adsorption resonances.
 This interpretation is further supported by comparing the absorption curves for the three hydrogen isotopes.
 Our results confirm that the classical limit shifts toward smaller values of $E_{\rm in}$ as the isotope mass increases.
 Furthermore, the positions at which resonant structures appear in the sticking curve satisfy the expected mass-dependent relationships of their underlying diffraction and vibrational origin.
-Despite the persistence of quantum effects in the absorption probability computed at long propagation times, we demonstrate that isotopic effects of genuine quantum mechanical origin can still be identified, that introduce differences in the dynamics of the system.
+Despite the persistence of quantum effects in the absorption probability computed at long propagation times, we demonstrate that isotopic effects of genuine quantum mechanical origin can still be identified and that they introduce differences in the dynamics of the system.
 Finally, analysis of the diffraction patterns of reflected trajectories give further insight into the origin of such quantum effects.
 The classical treatment underestimates the back-scattering probability, that is the dominant channel at low incident energies within the quantum description.
-This behavior is intimately related to the quantization of states at the surface and explains the reduced adsorption probability predicted by the quantum method compared with the classical one.
-At higher incident energies, both quantum and semi-classical methods predict the appearance of a quantum diffraction rainbow pattern for all three isotopes, however semi-classical results still depart from the quantum ones.
+This behavior is intimately related to the quantization of states at the surface as well as interference effects.
+The importance of back scattering in the quantum case, explains the reduced adsorption probability predicted by the quantum method compared with the classical one.
+At intermediate values of the incident energy ($E_{\rm in}=300$~meV), both quantum and semi-classical methods predict the appearance of a quantum diffraction rainbow pattern for all three isotopes; however, semi-classical results still depart from the quantum ones.